Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

-In spite of the broad agreement between the experiment and theory, there are a number of mysteries associated with the electrical transport measurements, especially when placed in the context of the theory for a continuous metal to paramagnetic Mott insulator transition.
-In the absence of any microscopic inhomogeneities, the theoretical expectation for the evolution of the electrical transport as a function of external tuning parameter (e.g. displacement field) and temperature is as shown in Fig.~\ref{fig1}(a) and (b).
-At asymptotically low temperatures, the electrical resistivity is accompanied by a universal ``jump" of magnitude, $\rho_c = \R \rho_Q~~(\rho_Q=h/e^2)$, across the MIT. $\R$ here is a universal number whose exact numerical value is determined by the strongly coupled field-theory describing the critical point \cite{senthil_theory_2008,witczak-krempa_universal_2012,CX21}.
+Despite the broad agreement between the experiment and theory, there are a number of mysteries associated with the transport measurements, especially when placed in the context of the theory for a continuous metal to paramagnetic Mott insulator transition.
+In the absence of microscopic inhomogeneities, the theoretical expectation for the resistivity evolution as a function of external tuning parameter and temperature is as shown in Fig.~\ref{fig1}(a) and (b).
+At asymptotically low temperatures, the resistivity is accompanied by a universal ``jump" of magnitude, $\rho_c = \R \rho_Q~~(\rho_Q=h/e^2)$, across the MIT. $\R$ here is a universal number whose exact numerical value is determined by the strongly coupled field-theory describing the critical point \cite{senthil_theory_2008,witczak-krempa_universal_2012,PhysRevX.12.021067}.
 Moreover, as a function of increasing temperature, all resistance traces should cross at a {\it single} point \cite{witczak-krempa_universal_2012}.
 On the other hand, the experiments reveal the following anomalous features: (i) the transport data reveals no sign of a resistivity-jump; instead, the low-temperature resistance grows dramatically upon approaching the putative critical point from the metallic side (Fig.~\ref{fig1}(c)); (ii) the resistivity traces exhibit {\it multiple} crossings at different values of the tuning parameter as a function of increasing temperatures (Fig.~\ref{fig1}(c)); (iii) the normalized sheet-resistance, $R(T)/R_c(T)$, exhibits scaling collapse into two families of mirror symmetric curves, where $R_c(T)$ represents an unusual power-law resistance at the critical point (Fig.~\ref{fig1}(d)).
 It is natural to ask if resolving these discrepancies between theory and experiment requires an entirely new starting point.